 - 2.10 The School Financial Manager will obtain and review system reports to ensure that only regular transactions are posted to the accounting system.
 The reports obtained and reviewed will include: - a.
 Audit trail reports - b.
 Trial balance reports - c.
-Masterfile amendment reports for the payroll, purchase ledger and sales ledger - d.
 Management accounts summarising expenditure and income against budget at budget holder level